The safest place for your baby to sleep is in a cot in the same room as you. The risk of cot death is higher for babies who sleep in a separate room.

 Do not use them to elevate your baby's head during sleep.
 This does not reduce reflux and is not recommended.

 Keep the cot clear of all objects

 Do not have any soft objects and anything loose or fluffy in your baby's cot.

 These objects could suffocate or smother your baby.

 Dangers to avoid

 Sharing a bed with your baby (co-sleeping)

 A separate cot in your room is the safest place for your baby to sleep.

 Bed sharing or co-sleeping in the same bed can be dangerous.
-It can increase your baby’s risk of suffocation.
+It can increase your baby’s risk of suffocation or cot death.